-During these times of uncertainty, we are also seeing an uptick in the spread of myths and misinformation about COVID-19.
-We will continue to share trusted science-based information and tested public health measures that work.
-Follow Lung.org/covid19 for daily updates, new articles and fact-based advice to help protect yourself and your family.
+During these times of uncertainty, I encourage you to follow Lung.org/covid19 for daily updates, new articles and fact-based advice to help protect yourself and your family.
 You can also help us share these resources by following us on Facebook, Instagram and Twitter.
 In addition, as always, our Lung HelpLine is available at no charge for one-on-one support for your COVID-19 and lung health questions.
 Call 1-800-LUNGUSA or submit a question online.

 Thank you for your support and wishing you good health.